dribdat/certify/README.md

 It is a dead-simple solution to distributing certificates to event participants, which could be built upon later.

+Created with Vue.js, Buefy, Axios and CodeSandbox

+## Deployment

 To install, set the following environment variables:

 - `URL_CERTS` - the public folder where certificate files are kept.